micmejia/bible-dump/NKJV/Hosea/Hos 5.md

 ###### 1
 "Hear this, O priests!
 Take heed, O house of Israel!
 Give ear, O house of the king!
-For [^a]yours _is_ the judgment, Because you have been a snare to Mizpah And a net spread on Tabor.
+For yours _is_ the judgment, Because you have been a snare to Mizpah And a net spread on Tabor.

 ###### 2
 The revolters are deeply involved in slaughter, Though I rebuke them all.